Evander Holyfield vs. Mike Tyson II: Aftermath

 As a result of biting Holyfield on both ears and other behavior, Tyson's boxing license was revoked by the Nevada State Athletic Commission and he was fined $3 million plus legal fees.
 By law, the commission could not fine him more than 10% of his purse.
 On appeal, the commission voted 4–1 to reinstate Tyson's license on October 18, 1998.
-Tyson lost his license again in 2002 in a 4-1 vote by the Nevada State Athletic Commission, following controversy in a fight against Lennox Lewis.
+Tyson lost his license again in 2002 in a 4-1 vote by the Nevada State Athletic Commission, following controversy at a press-conference brawl with Lennox Lewis.

 The match generated a total revenue of (in 1997 USD), from live gate, pay-per-view, closed-circuit telecasts, foreign television rights, and casino profits.

 After both men retired from boxing, they became close friends.
+On August 9, 2017, Holyfield was formally inducted into the Nevada Boxing Hall of Fame.
+Tyson, presenting for the ceremony, called the opportunity to award Holyfield a "privilege and high honor".